 '''

 /

+the random number generator, used to select the

+slogan

+/

+Random generator = new Random();

 some slogans to be written to the slogan file

 in case it is still empty.

-/

 String[] data = {

-"Schuster bleib bei deinen Leisten.".
+"Schuster bleib bei deinen Leisten.",

-"Es fuehren viele Wege nach Rom.".
+"Es fuehren viele Wege nach Rom.",

-"In ungezaehlten Muehen waechst das Schoene.".
+"In ungezaehlten Muehen waechst das Schoene.",

-"It's better to burn out, than to fade away.".
+"It's better to burn out, than to fade away.",

-"Make your ideas work!".
+"Make your ideas work!",

 "Erlaubt ist, was gefaellt.",

 "Der schoenste Morgen bringt uns das Gestern "

 + "nicht zurueck.",

 "Sage nicht immer, was du weisst, aber wisse "

-+ "immer. was du sagst.".
++ "immer, was du sagst.",

 "Alles muss man selber machen - sogar das Lachen."

-}:

-/
+};

 Definition of the slogan file

-/

-RecordFile rf = new RecordFile(filename.
-"DMS"):
+RecordFile rf = new RecordFile(filename, "DMS");

-RandomAccessRecordFile slogfile = null:
+RandomAccessRecordFile slogfile = null;

-/

 The record object used for accessing

 the slogan file

 /

 Record record = null;

-/

 the number of records in the slogan file

+long numOfRecs = 0;

 /

-long numOfRecs = 0:

-/

 Check if the slogan file is already existing

 /

 if (!rf.exists())

-ł

 rf.createNewFile("SAM");

 slogfile = new RandomAccessRecordFile(rf, "SAM",

 RandomAccessRecordFile.OUTIN);

 for (int i = 0; i < data.length; i++)

-{

 record = new Record(data[i].length());

 record.setStringData(data[i]);

-sloafile.write(record):
+slogfile.write(record);

 }

-}

 else

-ł

-'''

-'''
+{

 slogfile = new RandomAccessRecordFile(rf, "SAM",

-RandomAccessRecordFile.INPUT):
+RandomAccessRecordFile.INPUT);

 }

-/

 check if there is at least 1 record in the

 slogan file

+'''

+'''

 if not, the modulo function would fail

 /

 if ((numOfRecs = slogfile.getRecordCount()) == 0)

-ł
+{

 slogfile.close();

-error("Slogan file is empty!"):
+error("Slogan file is empty!");

-}

-/

 Position to a randomly selected record within

 the file.

 Thanks to the modulo function (%) we are sure

 that the position will always be inside the file

 /

 slogfile.setCurrentRecordNumber(

 Math.abs(generator.nextInt() % numOfRecs));

-/

 read the record and show the slogan

 /

 record = slogfile.read();

 System.out.println("Slogan of the day: "

 + record.getStringData());

-/

 close the slogan file

-/

-slogfile.close():
+slogfile.close();

 }

 '''